Code-Institute-Submissions/Eoinburke-milestone-project_JuneResu/README.md

 * My mentor Guido Cecilio for taking time out of his day to respond to me and for helping me through out our mentor meetings.
 * [Bootstrap](https://getbootstrap.com/) for being a great resorce and help for my project.
 * [w3schools](https://www.w3schools.com/) was a fantastic resource overall for helpin me with various parts of my project.
+* [W3C Markup Validation Service](https://validator.w3.org/) was very useful to test my HTML and CSS files to make sure there was no errors with my code.